Looking for a boat in Panama

 Casco Viejo is also the part of town where you find the cheapest hotels, and we will probably sleep there for a night after the car is in a container sailing to Colombia.
 After lunch, we go to the fruit market to buy food we will cook later.
 Then, we go back to our camp site.

-15 Responses to “Looking for a boat in Panama”
+15 Replies to “Looking for a boat in Panama”

 1. Took this long to figure out how to leave a comment.
 LOL